peterszabo79/TheDoorsGame/README.md

   - No errors were returned when passing through the official W3C validator.
 All pages were tested: Home, Gallery and Contact.

 - CSS
-  - No errors were returned when passing through the offical (Jigsaw) validator.
+  - No errors were returned when passing through the official (Jigsaw) validator.

 - JS:
+  - No errors were returned when passing through the JSHint validator,but i have warnings.

 - Accessibility
-  - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse in Devtools.
+  - I confirmed that the colours and fonts chosen are easy to read and accessible by running it through Lighthouse in Devtools.

 ### Desktop